Methods of work

 - The Working Group also intends to develop and distribute questionnaires on specific issues of concern to review further good practices and experiences in the elimination of discrimination against women in law and in practice in relation to the thematic priorities.

 - The Working Group will consider additional means to collect relevant information, including consultations and expert meetings.

 - Communications may be addressed to the Working Group by a State, State organ, intergovernmental and non-governmental organization (NGO), or any other organisation and individuals.
 The Working Group shall review the information with a view to taking appropriate action.

-The outcomes of the above activities are intended to inform implementation of the tasks with which the Working Group has been mandated.
+The outcomes of the above activities are intended to inform implementation of the mandate which the Working Group has been entrusted with.

-B. Implementation of the mandate of the Working Group: program of work
+B. Implementation of the mandate of the Working Group: programme of work

 Pursuant to Human Rights Council resolution 15/23, the Working Group’s mandate includes the following tasks:

 - to prepare a compendium of best practices related to the elimination of laws that discriminate against women or are discriminatory to women in terms of implementation or impact;

 - to undertake a study on the ways and means of cooperation between the Working Group and States to eliminate discrimination against women in law and in practice; and